kessenma/go-convex-telegram-turborepo/apps/lightweight-llm/DOCKER_SETUP.md

 3. **LangExtract Installation Issues**
    - Installation adds ~30-60 seconds to startup time
-   - Check logs for pip installation errors
+   - Check logs for uv installation errors
    - Fallback processing will be used if installation fails

 4. **Health Check Failures**